 - Employees are paid for all unused and unexpired Earned Holiday time and even if they have not worked 6 months.

 - If the termination is due to realignment, a holiday falling during a period of transition assistance for an employee counts as one of the days of transition assistance.
-See Realignment Policy (Institutional Policy # ADM0323).
+See Realignment Policy (MD Anderson Institutional Policy #ADM0323).

 Transfer of Employment:

-- In the event an official holiday falls between the dates an employee separates from one state agency and begins employment with another state agency (without a break in service) the agency to which the employee transfers is responsible for paying the employee for the holiday.5
+- In the event an official holiday falls between the dates an employee separates from one state agency and begins employment with another state agency (without a break in service), the agency to which the employee transfers is responsible for paying the employee for the holiday.6

 - Remaining earned holiday time and all preserved holiday time is transferred to the receiving state agency with no maximum, if the receiving state agency accepts accrued holiday time.
-If not, earned holiday time that is not forfeited and unused preserved holiday hours will be paid out at termination.
+If not, earned holiday time that is not forfeited, and unused preserved holiday hours will be paid out at termination.
+When considering employment at another state agency, be sure to confirm their rules for transferring leave.

 - If an employee transfers to MD Anderson, the losing state agency must pay out accrued holiday hours since MD Anderson does not accept accrued holiday hours.